Subscriber list size

 Emails marked as spam

-Very important!
-How many messages have gone to the spam tray?
-You can find out more about what Spam is, its consequences and how to avoid it.
+This metric applies to email.
+How many messages were marked as spam or generated complaints?
+You can find out more about what spam is, its consequences and how to avoid it.

 See the article on why my emails get into the spam folder.